“Laia is a slave. Elias is a soldier. Neither is free.

 I’m dying to read the sequel, but I’m trying to be good and stick to my no-more-books-until-you’ve-read-everything-on-your-shelf rule.
 I might have to treat myself when I finished editing my book, though.
 It would make a fantastic reward.

-Have you read An Ember in the Ashes, or do you need more convincing?
+Have you read An Ember in the Ashes?
 Get some cookies, drop me a comment and let’s get this book club going!

 For all other book reviews, please take a look here.